scriptnull/docsv2/sources/pipelines/resources/dockerOptions.md

         <key1>: <value1>
         <key2>: <value2>
 ```
 `logConfig` specifies the log configuration of the container.
 By default, containers use the same logging driver that the Docker daemon uses.
-To override this and specify a different logging driver, include this settingin dockerOptions.
+To override this and specify a different logging driver, include this setting in your dockerOptions.
 The available logging drivers depend on your Container Service.
 For example, `type` can be set to `"syslog"` and you can specify options using key value pairs.

-This setting maps to LogConfig in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">Create a container section</a> of the Docker Remote API and the --log-driver option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.
+This setting maps to LogConfig in the <a href="https://docs.docker.com/reference/api/docker_remote_api_v1.19/#create-a-container" target="_blank">create a container section</a> of the Docker Remote API and the --log-driver option to <a href="https://docs.docker.com/reference/commandline/run/" target="_blank">docker run</a>.

 ```
     entryPoint: